lichengzhang2/Handle-Subgraph-in-Mathematica/README.md

-Test whether an edge of a graph is part of a subgraph that is isomorphic to $K_4$
+Comments: keSubgraphQ.txt : Test whether an edge of a graph is part of a subgraph that is isomorphic to $K_4$